cluis-lopez/Pi-K8s/README.md

 Worker nodes are not tagged by default but you may do so using:
 `sudo kubectl label node <nodename> node-role.kubernetes.io/worker=worker`

-### Ansible Installation
+### Configuring with Ansible
 For those using Ansible, under Ansible directory in the repo, there's a copy of the scripts I use to initialize the cluster.
 K3s deployment is yet under works, by the way.

-Edit the yaml playbooks to reflect your own environment (hostnames, IPs...)
+Edit the invetory.ini file and the yaml playbooks to reflect your own environment (hostnames, IPs...)

 ## Optional: Manage your cluster from your laptop
 To avoid open ssh connections to one of your Raspis (tipically your master node) to administer/monitor you cluster, is convenient to use your laptop as a cluster controller which only requires to install & configure `kubectl` on it